ak256-ak/Homework8/README.md

-# Homework 8 - Dockerized Application
+# Homework 8: Devops and Automation - Docker Part 2

 # Pull the image